TanishkaMarrott/ServerlessChatApp-WebSocket-API-Lambda-DynamoDB-Integration/README.md

 ## DynamoWave Chat - Serverless Real-time Chat Application

-DynamoWave Chat is a serverless, real-time chat application powered by AWS Lambda, DynamoDB, and WebSocket API.
+This is a serverless web application using AWS Lambda, DynamoDB, and WebSocket API via Amazon API Gateway.

-It leverages the WebSocket API to facilitate seamless real-time communication, delivering users an interactive and engaging chat experience.
-This project is designed with a focus on System Design Principles, ensuring high availability, scalability, security, cost-optimization, and top-notch performance.
+This system, designed with a strong emphasis on high availability, scalability, and cost optimization, enables seamless real-time communication among users.
+This serverless architecture ensures efficient resource usage & cost-effectiveness.
+The WebSocket API, configured through Amazon API Gateway, provides a secure and scalable entry point for WebSocket communication.

 ### System Design Principles